 Thank you for your interest in the Endocrinology, Diabetes, and Metabolism fellowship program at the University of Missouri-Kansas City (UMKC).
 This is a two-year program designed to provide comprehensive clinical training in endocrinology.
 Graduates of the program are expected to excel as well-rounded physicians who are prepared to provide compassionate, clinical care of patients with a wide range of endocrine and metabolic conditions.
 The program offers training and experience in both quality improvement and clinical research.

-The fellowship is primarily located at three training sites: Truman Medical Center (TMC), the Kansas City Veterans Affairs Medical Center (KCVAMC), and Saint.
+The fellowship is primarily located at three training sites: University Health Center, the Kansas City Veterans Affairs Medical Center (KCVAMC), and Saint.
 Luke’s Hospital of Kansas City.
-TMC is a safety-net hospital co-located on the UMKC Hospital Hill health sciences campus and provides an urban, academic medical center setting.
-TMC has a clinical location in Lee’s Summit, MO with a growing endocrine practice where fellows experience a suburban practice.
-The KCVAMC is a large, tertiary referral center for veterans in Kansas and Missouri located about three miles from TMC.
-Saint Luke’s Hospital is a private, tertiary care teaching hospital with a large cardiovascular clinical and research program, also located only a few miles from TMC.
+University Health is a safety-net hospital co-located on the UMKC Hospital Hill health sciences campus and provides an urban, academic medical center setting.
+University Health has a clinical location in Lee’s Summit, MO with a growing endocrine practice where fellows experience a suburban practice.
+The KCVAMC is a large, tertiary referral center for veterans in Kansas and Missouri located about three miles from University Health Center.
+Saint Luke’s Hospital is a private, tertiary care teaching hospital with a large cardiovascular clinical and research program, also located only a few miles from University Health Center.

 Assistant Professor of Internal Medicine